Aarleks/dralexnorman/content/post/2018-07-07-a-literate-vimrc.md

 ---
-title: An Attempt at a Literate Vimrc File
+title: an attempt at a literate vimrc file
-author: Alex Norman
+author: alex norman
 date: '2018-07-06'
 slug: a-literate-vimrc-file
 categories:
   - software
   - programming
 tags:
-  - Vim
+  - vim
   - literate programming
   - plain text writing
-summary: In which, for no good reason, I make my .vimrc file into a markdown-based blogpost that Vim reads upon startup.
+summary: in which, for no good reason, i make my .vimrc file into a markdown-based blogpost that vim reads upon startup.
 output:
   blogdown::htmlpage:
     toc: true